 - How, and how well, is the Invokana helping to manage your type 2 diabetes?

-- What are your most recent blood sugar levels?
+- Current blood sugar levels?

-- What are your most recent A1C readings?
+- Recent A1C readings?

 - Have you had any recent testing performed over the past six months?